andypicke/Bcycle/BcycleDenver.md

 ##     date
 ```

-First read in the data, which I have downloaded already from <https://denver.bcycle.com/company>.
+First read in the data for 2015, which I have downloaded already from <https://denver.bcycle.com/company>.
+Note: I tried to read in the xlsx file using the 'xlsx' package, but it didn't work.
+Instead I just opened excel and saved the file as a csv.

 ```r
 bcyc<-read.csv("Bcyc2015.csv")